jimsquirt/JAVA-PSO/README.txt

 Writer.java - class which holds a string list to be written in a log file.
 TesterPSO.java - class which runs the tests and invokes the creation of the log file.

+How to use:

+Install JAVA JDK.
+Compile and run TesterPSO.java along with its required classes in your preferred editor.

 Sample log file:

 PSO-N4-4.0-1000.txt